Do you want to add a navigation menu to your WordPress site?

-If you’re using WordPress to run a blog, then you can add your blog categories as a drop-down in your WordPress menu.
+If you’re using WordPress to run a blog, then you may want to add your blog categories as a drop-down in your WordPress menu.

-Start by clicking on the Categories tab to expand it.
-You will see your blog categories listed there.
-Simply select the categories you want to add to the menu, and then click on add to menu button.
+Simply select the categories you want to add to the menu, and then click the ‘Add to Menu’ button.

 Adding Custom Links to Your WordPress Navigation Menus

 Aside from categories and pages, WordPress also makes it super easy to add custom links to your menu.
 You can use it to link to your social media profiles, your online store, and other websites that you own.

 You will need to use the ‘Custom Links’ tab on the Menu screen.
 Simply add the link along with the text you want to use in your menu and click the ‘Add to Menu’ button.